-Grading: Grades will be based on assignments, exams, (pop) participation quizzes, and a regression project:
+Grading: Grades will be based on assignments, exams, and class participation:

 - Assignments will count for 15% of the course grade.
 They are mostly provided by the Hawkes software and based on the various sections that we will cover throughout the semester.
 For each assignment, you are expected to attain a certain level of mastery based on the "Certify" option in the software.
 Depending on the number of certified assignments, your 15% weight will be calculated.
-For example, if there are 40 assignments out of which you are certified for 38, your assignments will count for (38/40) × 15, i.e., 14.25 in your final grade out of 100. - All assignments will have a strict deadline and will be made available on the Hawkes website at least a week in advance. - Exams will count for 75%. - All exams will be posted on Hawkes with a strict deadline.
+For example, if there are 40 assignments out of which you are certified for 38, your assignments will count for (38/40) × 15, i.e., 14.25 in your final grade out of 100. - All assignments will have a strict deadline and will be made available on the Hawkes website at least a week in advance. - I will excuse five missed assignments. - Exams will count for 75%. - All exams will be posted on Hawkes with a strict deadline.
 They will only be available on specific dates announced at least a week in advance. - The best three (out of four) exams will count for 25% each. - Typically, make-up exams will not be given.
-If you miss one exam, the other three will count towards your grade. - Participation guizzes will count for 5%. - Although make-up quizzes will typically not be given, the lowest grade on one quiz will not count. - The regression project will count for 5%. - I will provide additional details at least a month in advance. - There is no additional work for extra credit. - A tentative schedule of due dates is provided below.
-You will be notified of any changes in advance. - Late assignments will typically not be accepted.
+If you miss one exam, the other three will count towards your grade. - Class participation will count for 10%. - Throughout the semester, I will ask questions in class to make things interactive.
+Your responses will count towards this grade.
+I will typically use Poll Everywhere. - Your participation grade will be based on the proportion of questions that you participate in.
+For example, if there are 50 questions out of which you participate in 30, your participation will count for (30/50) × 10, i.e., 6 in your final grade out of 100. - Although make-up polls will typically not be given, I will excuse 5 missed polls. - There is no additional work for extra credit. - A tentative schedule of due dates is provided below.
+You will be notified of any changes in advance.

+- Late assignments will typically not be accepted.
 If you are likely to miss an exam due to participation in a university-sponsored activity or religious observance, you should notify me in advance.
 In case of an emergency, see http://academicaffairs.appstate.edu/syllabi. - The assignment and exam results will be posted soon after the corresponding deadlines.